drazioti/talks/README.md

 11. Enhancing an Attack to DSA Schemes, CAI 2019, Serbia.

-12. Cybersecurity in quantum era, Sfhmmy 12, 23 April 2021.
+12. Cybersecurity in quantum era, Sfhmmy 12, 23 April 2021, Thessaloniki.